TONGHAM VILLAGE HALL

 It was officially opened on the 26th of May 1898 by Lord Lieutenant Viscount Middleton.

 Since then the Hall has been the home of various sports, cultural and social gatherings such as the Tongham Women’s Institute, and the Tongham Olde Time Dance Club, which met at the hall for over fifty years.
-A Badminton club has been meeting here on Monday nights for several decades, and we now have a Boxing group three times a week.
+A Badminton club used to meet regularly for several decades, as did a Boxing Club.
+Now our activities include Yoga, Tai Chi, Dance, Puppy Training, Table Tennis, Art Classes and children's parties.

 Why not schedule your group’s meetings at Tongham Village Hall at an affordable price, and become part of Tongham history, too?